Redhill, Somerset: Second World War

 During World War II evacuees from London and Bristol were billeted in the village and the village hall was used for evacuees from Bristol air raids and as the HQ for the local Home Guard.
 Early in the 1939–1945 war, farmers on Broadfield Down received notice from the War Office that their land was to be taken over and used as a Royal Air Force (RAF) station.
 It was used throughout the war.
 In 1956, it was eventually purchased by Bristol City Council to become what is now Bristol Airport.

 After the Second World War electricity and mains water came to Redhill.
-Redacre, a cul-de-sac of six houses and bungalows, was built in 1964–65.
+Redacre, a cul-de-sac of six houses and bungalows, was built in 1964–65 by local builder William Vowles, who also built many other houses in the village.

 21st century

 In September 2008, a memorial concert for the singer Ian Stuart Donaldson of the neo-Nazi band Skrewdriver, attended by 800 people, was held in the 2 acre fields of "The Bungalow Inn" public house.
 A marquee for the weekend-long billed "scooter and music festival" was erected by the Bungalow, after being contracted by record company "ISD records", which bills itself as the world's "oldest and most dependable White Nationalist Movement CD label."
 The actual neo-Nazi-themed event was filmed by local residents, who have on video shouts of Sieg Heil from the rally inside "The Bungalow Inn" pub premises.
 At least two families resultantly fled their adjacent homes due to this and other bad behaviour.
 The owners of "The Bungalow" pub have been investigated before for smaller events, and the licensing of the event and other incidents are presently being investigated by Avon and Somerset Police.